-We say Kiddush Levanah (preferably after changing into leather shoes, washing our face and eating something, ONLY IF we can do this and still say it with a Minyan.)
-We don't drink wine (except for Havdalah) or eat meat tonight.
-All the laws of the Nine Days extend until midday of the day after Tishah B'Av, because the burning of the Beis HaMikdash continued into the tenth day.
+We say Kiddush Levanah (preferably after changing into leather shoes, washing our face and eating something, ONLY IF we can do this and still say it with a Minyan).

+The laws of the Nine Days extend until midday of the day after Tisha B'Av, because the burning of the Beis Hamikdash continued into the Tenth of Av.
 This is a very brief summary of the laws of Tishah B'Av.
 Consult a Rav for special circumstances.